mikemenaker/vue-data-table/README.md

 	 - Which columns to not display in table (cannot be used with columnsToDisplay)
  - aggregateColumns
 	 - Boolean
-	 - Walk all objects instead of just first to get list of columns (cannot be used with columnsToDisplay)
+	 - Walk all objects instead of just first object to get list of columns (cannot be used with columnsToDisplay)
  - displayNames
 	 - Object
 	 - Mapping of column name -> display name